flounders/lambdaPass/README.md

 for some Haskell packages.
 On Ubuntu you can install GPGME's headers by running `sudo apt-get install libgpgme11-dev`, but other package managers will obviously be different.
-Most distributions should have the standard C++ library installed, but you mileage may vary.
-Haskell packages will be supplied by stack, so you will need that installed as.
+Most distributions should have the standard C++ library installed, but your mileage may vary.
+Haskell packages will be supplied by stack, so you will need that installed as well.
 To install Haskell stack:
 [http://docs.haskellstack.org/en/stable/install_and_upgrade/](http://docs.haskellstack.org/en/stable/install_and_upgrade/)

 ## Build